-If, at the end of any quarterly grading period, a student is struggling academically and/or are failing or near failing in their overall GPA, they are immediately placed on academic probation and closely monitored by the Guidance Counselor and Principal.
-While on academic probation, the student may continue their participation in all school-sponsored activities.
-If the student's next quarterly report card again reflects an overall GPA of 69 or below, their probation may also limit their participation in any school-sponsored activity (practices, games, rehearsals, shows, etc.), or publicly represent STJ in any manner, for the subsequent grading period.
-Parents of these students will be contacted by the Principal.
+If, at the end of any quarterly grading period, a student is struggling academically and/or are failing or near failing in their overall GPA, they are placed on an academic improvement plan (AIP) and closely monitored by the Dean of Students, Student Services Specialist, and the Principal.
+While on an AIP, the student may continue their participation in all school-sponsored activities.
+If the student's next quarterly report card again reflects an overall GPA of 69 or below, their AIP may also limit their participation in any school-sponsored activity (practices, games, rehearsals, shows, etc.), or ability to publicly represent STJ in any manner, for the subsequent grading period.
+Parents of these students will be contacted by the Dean of Students and/or Principal.
 A student whose GPA is 69 or below for the 4th quarter shall be placed on academic probation during the first quarter of the following school year.
-Students on academic probation will be placed in mandatory study halls for the quarter.
+Students on AIP will be placed in mandatory tutorials and academic improvement periods for a period of time set by the Dean of Students.